spatialthoughts/qgis-tutorials/source/docs/automating_map_creation.rst

    <../pdf/automating_map_creation_letter.pdf>`_ ]

-If your organization publishes printed or online maps, you often would need to create many maps with the same template - usually one for each adminitrative unit or a region of interest.
+If your organization publishes printed or online maps, you often would need to create many maps with the same template - usually one for each administrative unit or a region of interest.
 Creating these maps manually can take a long time and if you want to update these on a regular basis, it can turn into a chore.
 QGIS has a tool called ``Atlas`` that can help you create a map template and